Maharshi Worldwide Box Office Collections (Day 1): A Stellar Beginning For The Mahesh Babu Movie!

 The Pre-booking

 Pre-booking for the Mahesh Babu starrer was solid with tickets getting sold out like hot cakes.
 Even in centres outside Telugu regions like Chennai, Bangalore etc., the film showed a very positive trend.
 The movie collected huge collections from the premieres in the US as well.
+Reportedly, it went past the $1M mark.

 Expected Day 1 Collections